Kochiyama/BlogCommunity/README.md

-# Blog Communitty
+# Blog Community

-Blog communitty is not just about blogging, it is all about communitty.
+Blog community is not just about blogging, it is all about community.
 Be it for learning in public, sharing your mastery with others or anything else, here is your place.
-Blog communitty is free to use!
+Blog community is free to use!

-## Feature Roadmap
+## Feature Road Map

 ### Server